ibohaji/ibohaji.github.io/_posts/2023-03-25-final-project.markdown

   <p>And while these metric might help in explaining the happiness and well-being of a population, it’s also worthwhile to note that happiness is subjective and the ingredients for one nation’s well-being might not necessarily be the same for another nation as they differ in terms of culture and other socio-economic factors.</p>
 </div>

+<h2 class="magazine-section-title">Where does Africa rank among the rest of the world?</h2>
 <div class="magazine-map">
   <figure>
     <embed